Skip to main content

 2. Complete the Abundance IF ISA transfer form

-Once you are ready to transfer your ISA you need to initiate a transfer request from within your Abundance account.
-To do this, view your ISA portfolio (go to Account in the top right and then to ISA Portfolio) and then in the 'Quick links' box on the right hand side of the page select Transfer ISA.
-You can then Create a new transfer request.
+(You'll find this page within your Abundance account if you view your ISA portfolio (go to Account in the top right and then to ISA Portfolio) and then in the 'Quick links' box on the right hand side of the page select Transfer ISA.
+You can then Create a new transfer request).

 You'll need to enter the details about the ISA you want to transfer, such as the ISA manager name and your account number and sort code (if applicable).